mikkelkh/CarND-Path-Planning-Project/README.md

 For each of the feasible states, 3 proposed trajectories are generated.
 One with the current velocity of our car, one with a slightly increased velocity, and one with a slightly decreased velocity.
+The increases and decreases in velocity are inspired by the Udacity Project Walkthrough to ensure appropriate acceleration and jerk values along the direction of travel.
 Velocities below 0 and velocities above the speed limit are of course not proposed.
 In total, we can therefore have 9 proposed trajectories (3 for KL, 3 for LCL, and 3 for LCR).